I guess that’s about what the dTIMS modeling and this conference are all about.

 - When the risk and consequences of failure are very poorly understood

-- When there’s reluctance to invest because that means higher taxes or charges
+- When there’s a reluctance to invest because that means higher taxes or charges

-- Where there are more pressing societal needs, the safety, and security, and data plans
+- Where there are more pressing societal needs, safety, and security, and data plans

 - Where infrastructure is getting more sophisticated, so there are more add-ons to the system and so that equals more expensive

 - And higher service levels are expected.
 So particularly in the water utility, higher levels of water treatment and better of control on that

 - And at the same time, capital investment is down, renewals are coming, risks are increasing and factors of safety are unknown

 Yes, here at the Deighton conference we know about the good use of dTIMS models and the results.
 This one is from New Zealand.

 It was so good that we put it into the 2015 revision of the International Infrastructure Management Manual.